zlyy01/learngit/learngit/readme.txt

 Today is rainning
-git is aversion control system. git is free software
+git is a distribute aversion control system. git is free software